 I know that this is a subject that many people are very suspicious of, depending on what your background is, and I understand that.
 Even mentioning the word “demon” probably makes a lot of people uneasy.
 It’s mentioned throughout the bible, though, which settles the matter for me.

 I am hoping that you will stick with me in this post and the ones following, because this is not just something that I have learned in a book.
-This is something that I have been studying for several years, but it is also something that I have personally experienced, so I know how real it is.
-My life has changed in so many areas since using my authority in Christ to be set free.
+This is something that’s talked about in the bible, and it is also something that I have personally experienced, so I know how real it is.
+My life has changed in so many areas since being set free.

 What are some signs of demonic oppression or torment?